NoesisGUI

 NoesisGUI-Unity-X.X.X.zip must not be decompressed inside the '/Assets' folder of your project.

-The lowest Unity version NoesisGUI is compatible with is indicated in 'package.json'.
-For NoesisGUI 3.1.0 it is 2020.2
+The minimum Unity version that NoesisGUI is compatible with is indicated in 'package.json'.
+For NoesisGUI 3.2.8, it is 2020.2.

-If this is your first contact with Noesis, we recommend importing all examples and read the provided documentation.
-Our samples are also available in GitHub and the documentation can be read online at our website.
+If this is your first contact with Noesis, we recommend importing all the examples included in the package and reading the provided documentation.
+Our samples are also available on GitHub and the documentation can be read online at our website.
+Please note that the samples included in the package are always more up to date than those available on GitHub.

 Unity3DTutorialImg101.png